SwedbankPay/developer.swedbankpay.com/payments/direct-debit/payments.md

 #### General

-*   **Defining CallbackURL**: When implementing a scenario, it is optional to set a [callbackurl-reference][CallbackURL] in the `POST` request.
-If callbackURL is set PayEx will send a postback request to this URL when the consumer has fulfilled the payment. [technical-reference-callbackurl][See the Callback API description here].
+*   **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][callbackurl-reference] in the `POST` request.
+If callbackURL is set PayEx will send a postback request to this URL when the consumer has fulfilled the payment.
+[See the Callback API description here][technical-reference-callbackurl].

 ## Purchase flow